GML22/GeocoderPL/README.md

 </p>

 <p align="justify">
-Data contained in the abovementioned databases are parsed from GML format to SQLite database.
-Geographical coordinates of every address point are validated by checking that they lie inside the polygon of their district.
+Selected data contained in the abovementioned databases are parsed from Graph Modeling Language format (GML) to create SQLite database.
+Geographical coordinates of every address point from the National Register of Boundaries are validated by checking that they lie inside the polygon of their district.
+For every address point in the National Register of Boundaries
 </p>